eosio-eps/EEPs/EEPS/eep-1.md

 title: EEP Purpose and Guidelines
 status: Active
 type: Meta
-author: NEED TO NAME AUTHORS
+author: EOS Canada Team
-created: 2018-xx-yy
+created: 2018-10-10
 ---

 ## What is an EEP?

-EEP stands for EOS Enhancement Proposal.
-An EEP is a design document providing information to the EOS community, or describing a new feature for EOS or its processes or environment.
+EEP stands for EOSIO Enhancement Proposal.
+An EEP is a design document providing information to the EOSIO community, or describing a new feature for EOSIO or its processes or environment.
 The EEP should provide a concise technical specification of the feature and a rationale for the feature.
 The EEP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## EEP Rationale

-We intend EEPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into EOS.
+We intend EEPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into EOSIO.
 Because the EEPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

-For EOS implementers, EEPs are a convenient way to track the progress of their implementation.
+For EOSIO implementers, EEPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the EEPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 ## EEP Types

 There are three types of EEP:

-- A **Standard Track EEP** describes any change that affects most or all EOS implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using EOS.
+- A **Standard Track EEP** describes any change that affects most or all EOSIO implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using EOSIO.
 Furthermore Standard EEPs can be broken down into the following categories.
-Standards Track EEPs consist of three parts, a design document, implementation, and finally if warranted an update to the [formal specification].
+Standards Track EEPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.
-  - **Core** - improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to [Block Producer and Block.one discussions]
+  - **Core** - improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to Block Producer and Block.one discussions
-  - **Networking** - improvements around [p2p] protocol.
+  - **Networking** - improvements around p2p protocol.
-  - **Interface** - includes improvements around client [API] specifications and standards, and also certain language-level standards like [contract ABIs].
-For [contract ABIS], it aligns with the [eosio.contracts repo](https://github.com/EOSIO/eosio.contracts) and discussion should primarily occur in that repository before an EEP is submitted to the EEPs repository
+  - **Interface** - includes improvements around client API specifications and standards, and also certain language-level standards like contract ABIs.
+For contract ABIs, it aligns with the [eosio.contracts repo](https://github.com/EOSIO/eosio.contracts) and discussion should primarily occur in that repository before an EEP is submitted to the EEPs repository

-- An **Informational EEP** describes an EOS design issue, or provides general guidelines or information to the EOS community, but does not propose a new feature.
-Informational EEPs do not necessarily represent EOS community consensus or a recommendation, so users and implementers are free to ignore Informational EEPs or follow their advice.
+- An **Informational EEP** describes an EOSIO design issue, or provides general guidelines or information to the EOSIO community, but does not propose a new feature.
+Informational EEPs do not necessarily represent EOSIO community consensus or a recommendation, so users and implementers are free to ignore Informational EEPs or follow their advice.
-- A **Meta EEP** describes a process surrounding EOS or proposes a change to (or an event in) a process.
-Process EEPs are like Standard Track EEPs but apply to areas other than the EOS protocol itself.
-They may propose an implementation, but not to EOS's codebase; they often require community consensus; unlike Informational EEPs, they are more than recommendations, and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in EOS development.
+- A **Meta EEP** describes a process surrounding EOSIO or proposes a change to (or an event in) a process.
+Process EEPs are like Standard Track EEPs but apply to areas other than the EOSIO protocol itself.
+They may propose an implementation, but not to EOSIO's codebase; they often require community consensus; unlike Informational EEPs, they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in EOSIO development.
 Any meta-EEP is also considered a Process EEP.

 It is highly recommended that a single EEP contain a single key proposal or new idea.
 The more focused the EEP, the more successful it tends to be.
 A change to one client doesn't require an EEP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.